-The Alaska Center for the Book was founded in 1991 to stimulate public interest in literacy throughout Alaska through the spoken and written word.
+The Alaska Center for the Book, a 501c3 nonprofit corporation, was founded in 1991 to stimulate public interest in literacy throughout Alaska through the spoken and written word.

 In May, 2000 the Alaska Center for the Book won the Boorstin State Award.
 When presenting the award, Library of Congress Center for the Book Director John Y. Cole cited the success of Alaska’s annual Writing Rendezvous and other cooperative projects, “all accomplished with an all-volunteer staff.”